A New Approach To Estimate The Collision Probability For Automotive Applications: Collision probability at boundary

 \section{Collision probability at boundary}

 A probabilistic approach to computing the probability of penetrating a boundary - instead of the probability of a spatial overlap - has been proposed in \cite{nordlund2008probabilistic}.
-Their method is based on the probability density of a so-called {\it time-to-go} which is the time to cross a straight, axis-aligned boundary assuming a constant velocity model.
+Their method is based on the probability density of the time to cross a straight, axis-aligned boundary assuming a constant velocity model.
 The derived collision probability refers to a time period and not just a time instant.
 It is only applicable to straight paths or combinations of piecewise straight paths and does not take into account more complex geometries such as a rectangle.
-It also relies on a separation of longitudinal and lateral motion.
-Another limitation is that the stochastic nature of their conflict detection approach only comes from the distribution of the initial condition of their state $( x\ y\ \dot x\ \dot y)^\top$ -- process noise is not considered.
-Although a central result on level crossings, albeit in one dimension, -- namely Rice's formula, see e. g. \cite{lindgren2012stationary} -- is cited, it is not used in its original context to compute the intensity of crossings of a scalar variable but as a technical tool to derive the quotient distribution (for time-to-go) of two correlated random variables.
+It relies on a separation of longitudinal and lateral motion.
+Another limitation is that the stochastic nature of their conflict detection approach only comes from the distribution of the initial condition of their state -- process noise is not considered.